-I went on sick leave in February 2009.
+I went on sick leave in February 2009 to restart the process of eating disorder recovery.
 I spent almost three months at home, eating more than triple the number of calories I was used to in order to gain weight recover from anorexia nervosa.
 I hated every minute of it, but in the end I reached my healthy weight and experienced a taste of recovery for about six months until I relapsed.

-I have again – for the fourth time, I think — started the anorexia recovery process of eating and gaining weight.
+I have again – for the fourth time, I think — started the eating disorder recovery process for anorexia of eating and gaining weight.
 I have been at it less than two weeks, and I still hate it.
 Sometimes it feels it would be easier to give up and dive right back into the eating disorder.
 But I believe the only way to recover from an eating disorder is going through the process.

 The only way out is through.
 For me, that means eating and dealing with the subsequent physical and psychological changes that occur throughout my body and mind.
 I become bloated and emotional each time I start giving my body the nutrients that I have deprived it of through anorexic behaviors.
 I cry at anything.

 The weight gain also bothers me for several reasons.
 I can’t stand feeling of full, and right now I feel that way most of the time.
 I must eat almost continuously during the day to gain any weight.
 As a severe restrictor anorexic, my metabolism is so shot that I constantly plateau and have to keep adding calories to reach my healthy goal weight.
 Sometimes I become afraid I am eating too much and have to do a reality check with my doctor to assure myself I am eating in a healthy way.